The PBPN Tribal Fire Department implemented new cardiopulmonary resuscitation (CPR) procedures recently.

 In addition, some Jackson County EMS personnel expressed interest in potentially acquiring ACR equipment and training for their agency in the future.

 As ACR continues to be implemented by the Tribal Fire Department and other agencies nationwide, cardiac arrest survival rates are expected to rise.
-Chief Schreiner pointed out that, even if only a few more lives are saved every year, the difference made by ACR will have a huge impact on a small community like the PBPN Reservation.
+Chief Schreiner pointed out that, even if only a few more lives are saved every year, the difference made by ACR will have a huge impact on a small community like the PBPN Common Land.

 “I don’t see how this doesn’t become the standard in ten years,” Chief Schreiner said.